British Army of the Rhine

-There have been two formations named British Army of the Rhine (BAOR).
-Both were originally occupation forces in Germany, one after the First World War and the other after the Second World War.
-Both formations had areas of responsibility located around the German section of the River Rhine.
+British Army of the Rhine (BAOR) was the name given to British Army occupation forces in the Rhineland, West Germany, after the First and Second World Wars, and during the Cold War, becoming part of NATO's Northern Army Group (NORTHAG) tasked with defending the North German Plain from the armies of the Warsaw Pact.
+The BAOR constituted the bulk of British forces in West Germany.

 History

 1919–1929

-The first British Army of the Rhine was set up in March 1919 to implement the occupation of the Rhineland.
+The first British Army of the Rhine was created in March 1919 to implement the occupation of the Rhineland.
 It was originally composed of five corps, composed of two divisions each, plus a cavalry division: